Personal Leadership in the University | LEAD 1961W | 3-credits:

 Leadership Minor: Field Experience | LEAD 3971 / LEAD 3972 | 3-credits:

 The field experience/practicum is an project-based course providing practical leadership situations for students to apply the theories and concepts learned in previous courses.
 This course focuses on key concepts of adaptive leadership and students issues identified by the local community.
-Seven Field Experiences are offered: Youth/Education, Social Enterprise, Health Equity, Arts and Media, along with 3 summer internship experiences in the Twin Cities, New York City and San Francisco.
+Eight Field Experiences are offered: Youth and Education, Social Enterprise, Health Equity, Environment and Sustainability, Arts and Media, along with 3 summer internship experiences in the Twin Cities, New York City and San Francisco.
 This 3-credit course must be completed before registering for the Leadership for Global Citizenship course (formerly PA 3971 / OLPD 3306 / OLPD 3316).
 Students officially declare the Leadership Minor when they begin the Field Experience.

 Leadership for Global Citizenship | LEAD 4961W | 3-credits: